jberclaz/modelh/README.md

 ![IBM Enhanced Keyboard](https://upload.wikimedia.org/wikipedia/commons/4/48/IBM_Model_M.png)

-However, those keyboards were designed for the [PS/2 port](https://en.wikipedia.org/wiki/PS/2_port), which is rarely seen in recent computers.
+However, those keyboards were originally designed for the [PS/2 port](https://en.wikipedia.org/wiki/PS/2_port), which is rarely seen in recent computers.
 Some units that were shipped with terminals even used a RJ-45 interface.
 As a result, it can be difficult to use this